iisys-hof/map-matching-2/README.md

 **Windows**: Zip-File containing the portable binary `map_matching_2.exe`.\
 **Linux**: portable AppImage containing the binary `map_matching_2` and the necessary shared libraries.\
 Remember to make the AppImage executable (`chmod +x` or right click, settings, make executable).\

-The AppImage uses a new runtime and should no longer need `libfuse2`.
+The AppImage uses a new runtime and should no longer need `libfuse2` or `fuse3` but in case you get any warnings or errors on executing the AppImage, try to install these packages or use the `--appimage-extract-and-run` argument.

 Both variants also contain the license information of the used third-party libraries in the `doc` folder.\
 For extracting the AppImage, use on the AppImage binary `--appimage-extract`.